Interesting Facts about Abraham Lincoln

-24. Unfortunately, Abraham Lincoln was shot on Good Friday by an actor named John Wilkes Booth of which he was a great fan of his play-acting skills.
+24. Unfortunately, Abraham Lincoln was shot on Good Friday by an actor named John Wilkes Booth and he was a great fan of his play-acting skills.

 25. Lincoln astonishingly had a dream about his assassination 10 days before it happened.

-26. Many suggests Lincoln’s bodyguard might be involved in his assassination as he was nowhere to be found when he was attacked.
+26. Many suggest Lincoln’s bodyguard might be involved in his assassination as he was nowhere to be found when he was attacked.